chtavares/updatehub_sensor_app/README.rst

 Step 9: Add the package to server
 ==================================

-Now, add the package to the updatehub-ce-server by, opening your browser to the server URL, ``<your-ip-address>:8080``, and logging into the server using ``admin`` as the login and password by default.
+Now, add the package to the updatehub-ce by, opening your browser to the server URL, ``<your-ip-address>:8080``, and logging into the server using ``admin`` as the login and password by default.
 After logging in, click on the package menu, then ``UPLOAD PACKAGE``, and select the package built in